Admission and Retention in College of Education Programs

 - Maintain liability insurance.

-- Students who are required to participate in structured field placements as part of their graduate program are required to complete a criminal background recheck on admission to the program and before commencing the structured field placement.
-Students will be required to undergo a criminal background recheck once every two years but will not be required to perform a background recheck more than one time per year if their program requires multiple structured field placements.
-Students enrolled in the M.A.T. program who are not hired as teachers must apply for and receive a Preservice Certificate from the Georgia Professional Standards Commission: http://coe.georgiasouthern.edu/ssc/certification.
+- Students who are required to participate in structured field placements as part of their graduate program are required to have completed a criminal background recheck upon admission to the program.
+Students enrolled in the M.A.T. program who are not hired as teachers must apply for and receive a Preservice Certificate from the Georgia Professional Standards Commission: coe.georgiasouthern.edu/ssc/certification.
+Note: Certain programs may require criminal background rechecks prior to placements if more than two years have elapsed since the last criminal background check.

 - Meet all retention criteria established by the College of Graduate Studies.